edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <p>

 ## Week 8 - Solving Systems of Equations<p>
 In this unit, you will first learn how to solve a system of two equations (with two variables) without graphing.
 You will then see how you can factor an equation and solve for a certain variable in Python.
 By the end of this video, you will be able to solve and graph a system of equations with one block of code.
-This video will show you the math behind this process, and then how Python handlses it.<p>
+This video will show you the math behind this process, and then how to do it all with Python code.<p>
 [video 18](https://www.youtube.com/embed/CNGUQzXfC6c)<p>
 <p>
 <hr>